This sermon series includes the following messages:

 Most of the talk about love these days ignores this principle.
 "Love" has been redefined as a broad tolerance that overlooks sin and embraces good and evil alike.
 That's not love; it's apathy.

 God's love is not at all like that.
-Remember, the supreme manifestation of God's love is the cross, where Christ "loved us and gave himself up for us, a fragrant offering and sacrifice to God" (v.
-2).
+Remember, the supreme manifestation of God's love is the cross, where Christ "loved us and gave himself up for us, a fragrant offering and sacrifice to God" (Ephesians 5:2).
 Thus Scripture explains the love of God in terms of sacrifice, atonement for sin, and propitiation: "In this is love, not that we have loved God but that he loved us and sent his Son to be the propitiation for our sins" (1 John 4:10).
 In other words Christ made Himself a sacrifice to turn away the wrath of an offended deity.
 Far from dismissing our sins with a benign tolerance, God gave His Son as an offering for sin, to satisfy His own wrath and justice in the salvation of sinners.

 That is the very heart of the gospel.
 God manifest his love in a way that upheld His holiness, justice, and righteousness without compromise.
-True love "does not rejoice at wrongdoing, but rejoices with the truth" (1 Cor.
-13:6).
+True love "does not rejoice at wrongdoing, but rejoices with the truth" (1 Corinthians 13:6).